Nonequilibrium Polaritonics - Nonlinear Effects and Optical Switching: Fr ohlich Hamiltonian and Floquet-Keldysh Method

 where $\langle ij \rangle$ implies summation over nearest neighbores. $H_{C}(\tau)$ represents the coupling to the external, time-dependent laser field, described by the electric field $\vec{E}=\vec{E}_0\cos(\Omega_L \tau)$, via the electronic dipole operator $\hat{d}(\vec{x})$ with strength $\vec{d}$.
 It is given by

-The Hamiltonian specifically describres the excitation of a plasmon-polariton, which correspond to spatially delocalized intraband electronic motion caused by an external electromagnetic wave.
+The Hamiltonian specifically describes the excitation of a plasmon-polariton, which correspond to spatially delocalized intraband electronic motion caused by an external electromagnetic wave.
 The accelerating energy is immediately transferred into the motion of electrons by means of single-band nearest neighbor hopping without interaction between the electrons.
 Due to the time dependence of the external field, Green's functions truly depend on two separate time arguments.
-Therefore, we use a double Fourier transform from time- to frequency space introducing relative and center-of-mass frequency~\cite{Yeyati_Flores}
+Therefore, a double Fourier transform from time- to frequency space introducing relative and center-of-mass frequency is used~\cite{Yeyati_Flores}

 where $(m,n)$ label the Floquet modes \cite{Haenggi} and $(\alpha, \beta)$ specify on which branch of the Keldysh contour ($\pm$) the respective time argument resides.
 Floquet states are the fouriertransformed analog to Bloch states: The first ones result from a time-periodic potential whereas the latter are the result of a space-periodic potential and both induce a band-structure.
 The special case of non-interacting electrons allows an analytical solution for $G_{mn}(k,\omega) $ by solving the equation of motion.
 Including photo-induced hopping, the exact retarded Green's function for this sub-system has also been discussed in different context e.g. \cite{Lubatsch_AdP}